vvvm23/diffusers-sprint-sundae/training-journal.md

 Tied embeddings made training super unstable.
 Also suggested more heads is good, fixing at 16.
 We decided to fix shorten factor at 4 for efficiency :) same for unroll.

+# Second and Third Stage of tuning
+We found that the next stage of sweeps resulted in the top 6 results being perfectly balanced among all 6 possible architectures :( so wholy inconclusive.
+This did allow us to fix the learning rate at 1e-4.

+The final stage of sweeps fixed the learning rate here and tried two final models with depth (2, 24, 2) and (3, 16, 3).
+They were both the same, so we went with the former as it had the most parameters.
+Again, most our sweeps were not too conclusive which is unfortunate.
+The run also crashed so couldn't run for as many steps as we wanted.